google/clusterfuzzlite/docs/build_integration.md

 ## Prerequisites

-ClusterFuzzLite supports statically linked [libFuzzer targets] built with Clang on Linux.
+ClusterFuzzLite supports [libFuzzer targets] built with Clang on Linux.

 ClusterFuzzLite re-uses the [OSS-Fuzz] toolchain to make building easier.
 This means that ClusterFuzzLite will build your project in a docker container.